 The following saying comes from stock exchange guru André Kostolany: "Buy stocks, take sleeping pills and stop looking at the papers."
-Are stocks really that safe and sensible?
-One thing is clear: the Germans are considered to be extremely savvy people.
+Are stocks really that safe and useful?
+One thing is clear: the Germans are considered an extremely energy-saving people.
 However, savings are made quite one-sided.
 The desire for security dominates.
-In Germany, for example, life insurance policies with the advertising arguments "security" and "security" have been selling well for decades.
-From a purely statistical perspective, every German has an average of more than 1,1 life insurance policies.
-Germany has been lonely at the top in the discipline of "life insurance contracts per inhabitant" for many years.
-The insurance groups are happy to receive double-digit billions in premiums every year.
-Other forms of savings, such as building society contracts or savings books, are also very popular.
+In Germany, life insurance policies with the advertising arguments "security" and "security" have been selling well for decades.
+From a purely statistical point of view, every German has an average of more than 1,1 life insurance policies.
+For many years, Germany has been lonely at the top in the discipline of "life insurance contracts per inhabitant".
+The insurance companies are happy to receive premium payments in the double-digit billions each year.
+Other forms of savings such as building loan contracts or savings books are also very popular.
 With this conservative investment strategy, Germans have managed relatively well in recent decades.

 The Germans, on the other hand, had less luck with "more aggressive" forms of saving.
 In the stock boom around the turn of the millennium, the number of stocks and stock fund owners rose almost explosively from 5,6 to 12,9 million.
 The subsequent slump in the multi-year crash has shaken confidence in the stock investment form.
 Even the relatively solid German leading index, the DAX, suffered a setback from over 8.000 to 2.200 points.
 The losses in the "New Market" segment were even higher.
 Anyone who bought a “people's share” like Deutsche Telekom for 100 euros and then sold it for a short time later for 10 euros will initially stay away from shares.